MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/tasks/create-purchase-order-sales-order.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: kfend
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: omulvad
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Create a purchase order from a sales order

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Create a purchase order from a sales order

 This procedure shows you how to create a purchase order that is based on a sales order.
 The product's quantities on the purchase order are then designated to fulfill the demand of the originating sales order.
 Fulfilling sales demand this way is an alternative to a more comprehensive and optimized method of Distribution Requirements Planning.
 You can run this procedure in demo data company USMF or on your own data.